Tailwind CSS vs Chakra UI: Which One Should You Choose in 2025

-Tailwind CSS is a utility-first CSS framework providing developers with low-level and pre-built utility classes that speed up the development process.
+Tailwind CSS is a utility-first CSS framework that provides developers with low-level and pre-built utility classes that speed up the development process.

 Unlike traditional CSS frameworks that offer pre-designed components and styles, Tailwind CSS lets developers combine utility classes to build custom styles for a more flexible and controlled website appearance.